HartzFrequency/Movie_Rental_And_Buying_System/README.md

 - Rent movies for a specified period of time.
 - Buy Movies for unlimited access.
 - Manage rentals and purchases through a user dashboard.
-- Sign up and sign in features for user authentication.
+- Sign up and Sign in features for user authentication.
 - Data persistence using file handling.
 - Genre access according to your age